Life Begins Outside the Window

 The Ozarks of the 1950’s were different from those same rugged old mountains and valleys today.
 We lived in an isolated place, before the days of interstates.
 The highway that wound past our front door was as wide and well traveled as the average unmarked county lane today.
 We played softball on the pavement, in between cars.
 It’s not surprising that I grew up with the woods for a playmate — that’s where we lived, in conditions that hadn’t changed much since the end of the Civil War and the departure of the Baldknobber gangs.

 That was a long time ago, but I haven’t changed much since then.
 I still have a closet full of gear, enough for any outing I might be able to try.
 Anywhere I choose to go, I bet I can put together a kit for it.
 I’ve done Arctic survival training in Alaska, jungle survival training in preparation for a tour of duty in Vietnam, hiked the mountains of the Thai/Cambodian border during the Pol Pot regime, and been to enough strange places that customs officials used to gasp when they saw my passport, thinking I was going to make their day.
 I learned quite a lot from those military survival courses but in many ways found them lacking, focused on rescue instead of a sustaining way of life.
 What taught me the most about survival was repeating the things the pioneers and Native Americans did to get by in the old days.
 If you want to know why people were so fond of carrying tomahawks in those days, get a tomahawk and start using it.
 Best survival tool ever for the North American woods.
 Actually doing things helps separate the useless gear from the gear that works.
+It’s not about temporary survival.
+You have to live there.

 I still spend a lot of time looking out the window across the fields.
 Always, I’m thinking, Someday, I’m going to escape.
 But for now, I’m living the life I always wanted.
 I used to think I’d have to move to Alaska for it when I retired, but Alaska pretty much moved down here to Indiana and we joined up.
 One of my neighbors stopped out front the other day when I was working the garden and we talked for awhile, which is fine if it only happens once or twice a year.
 She said, “You spend all of your time here?” and indicated the house and the property, a lush mass of food, hay and unfinished projects.